Barium titanate

 Barium titanate (BTO) is an inorganic compound with chemical formula BaTiO3.
+It is the barium salt of metatitanic acid.
 Barium titanate appears white as a powder and is transparent when prepared as large crystals.
 It is a ferroelectric, pyroelectric, and piezoelectric ceramic material that exhibits the photorefractive effect.
 It is used in capacitors, electromechanical transducers and nonlinear optics.

 Structure

 The solid exists in one of four polymorphs depending on temperature.
 From high to low temperature, these crystal symmetries of the four polymorphs are cubic, tetragonal, orthorhombic and rhombohedral crystal structure.
 All of these phases exhibit the ferroelectric effect apart from the cubic phase.
 The high temperature cubic phase is easiest to describe, as it consists of regular corner-sharing octahedral TiO6 units that define a cube with O vertices and Ti-O-Ti edges.
 In the cubic phase, Ba2+ is located at the center of the cube, with a nominal coordination number of 12.
 Lower symmetry phases are stabilized at lower temperatures and involve movement of the Ti4+ to off-center positions.
 The remarkable properties of this material arise from the cooperative behavior of the Ti4+ distortions.

 Above the melting point, the liquid has a remarkably different local structure to the solid forms, with the majority of Ti4+ coordinated to four oxygen, in tetrahedral TiO4 units, which coexist with more highly coordinated units.